-- Start/stop the multicast forwarding engine. - Add/delete an interface used for multicast forwarding by the underlying system. - Add/delete a MFC entry within the multicast forwarding engine. - Install dataflow monitors (only if the underlying system supports that feature). - Read data bandwidth forwarding statistics (per dataflow).
+- Start/stop the multicast forwarding engine. - Add/delete an interface used for multicast forwarding by the underlying system. - Add/delete a MFC entry within the multicast forwarding engine. - Install dataflow monitors (only if the underlying system supports that feature). - Read data bandwidth forwarding statistics per dataflow (only if the underlying system does not support bandwidth dataflow monitoring and upcall).